 Courses are offered in either a hybrid or online format.

-Online courses typically have weekly web-based synchronous sessions, typicall scheduled at the end of the work day.
-These sessoins allow for group conversations, presentations or lectures and proivide a platform for students to learn from each other.
+Online courses typically have weekly web-based synchronous sessions, typically scheduled at the end of the work day.
+These sessions allow for group conversations, presentations or lectures and proivide a platform for students to learn from each other.
 As with the hybrid courses, online course have discussions, individual and group assignments and other activities to complete each week.

-Students connect through the university’s content management system, CarmenCanvas, providing students with flexibility to complete assignments, while maintaining important connections with instructor and classmates.
+Students connect through The Ohio State University's content management system, CarmenCanvas, providing students with flexibility to complete assignments, while maintaining important connections with instructor and classmates.